-Ukraine’s Ministry of Digital Transformation is inviting feedback on its draft strategy for development of the country’s innovation ecosystem.
+Ukraine’s Ministry of Digital Affairs is inviting feedback on its draft strategy for development of the country’s innovation ecosystem.
 The strategy, announced in early April, was created with inputs from a wide range of stakeholders and defines priority areas and packages of initiatives.
 Based on public feedback, a final plan of changes will be made.

 The draft strategy defines the following priority innovation areas: Defence Tech, Artificial Intelligence, FinTech, Green Tech, AgriTech, Cybersecurity, and Industry 4.0.
 It consists of 10 packages of initiatives in various spheres of activity.
 These include the development of a culture of innovative entrepreneurship, programmes for the incubation and acceleration of start-ups, the innovative transformation of small and medium-sized businesses, and high-tech exports.